W45P85/Linksammlung/README.md

 <a name="intro"></a>
 ## Introduction
 Hi there, I'am W45P.
-Here I list all interesting links about news, Python, Git, XML, Documentation, Hacking and much more.
+Here I list all interesting links about News, Python, Git, XML, Documentation, Hacking and much more.

 <a name="section1"></a>
 ## News